ylee1101/mongo-scraper/README.md

 # mongo-scraper

+control F "CHECK" if app is not working and change it

 Overview

 In this assignment, you'll create a web app that lets users view and leave comments on the latest news.
 But you're not going to actually write any articles; instead, you'll flex your Mongoose and Cheerio muscles to scrape news from another site.